 Typography

-The display typeface I selected for the Kanji characters in the project is called “Kanteiryu,” and there is an interestesting story behind it.
+The display typeface I selected for the Kanji characters in the project is called “Kanteiryu,” and there is an interesting story behind it.
 It was created by the legendary Japanese type foundry Morisawa, drawing inspiration from the distinctive lettering style traditionally used in the titles and billboards of Kabuki theater.
 Designed to evoke the vibrancy of a packed theater, the letters were crafted to fill the writing space with minimal gaps, symbolizing a fully occupied performance hall.

 UI Design: Buttons